 In anticipation of obtaining a Swiss passport in the future, Lugano also makes Igor Fedulov, LNB's top scorer, its own.
 Among the departures is that of Sjödin, for years the soul of the defense bianconera.
 The regular season is also marked by fickleness due to hand injuries affecting Orlando, who is replaced by Bill Mc Dougall.

-At the beginning of the playoff, however, the team is complete and in great shape.
-Lugano suffers against Davos, eliminates in a great way and with an almost insuperable defence and goalkeeper, the reigning champions Zug and prepares to face Ambrì, protagonist of a record regular season.
+At the start of the playoffs, however, the team is fully staffed and in great shape.
+Lugano suffers with Davos, eliminates the defending champions Zug in a great way and with an almost insuperable defense and goalkeeper, and prepares to face Ambrì, protagonist of a record regular season, in the final.
 Ticino is buzzing and the derby air can be felt everywhere.
-Thanks to its greater freshness and experience, the 1998/1999 edition Lugano conquers its fifth national title on the 5th of April 1999 at the Valascia, overcoming its cousins in five games and winning in the valley 3 matches out of 3!
-Protagonists of this splendid enterprise were all the players, but one step higher we certainly find the goalkeeper Huet, the defenseman and captain Andersson and the indestructible Orlando who, at 36 years old, closes his amazing career.
+Thanks to their greater freshness and experience, the 1998/1999 edition of Lugano won their fifth national title on April 5, 1999 at the Valascia, overcoming their cousins in five games and going on to win three out of three matches in the valley!
+Protagonists of this splendid feat were all the players, but one step higher we surely find goalkeeper Huet, defender and captain Andersson and the indestructible Orlando, who at 36 years of age closes his amazing career.

 The 1999/2000 season offers fans bianconeri memorable evenings and great entertainment.
 Lugano dominated far and wide during the regular season, which closed with 68 points to its credit and an impressive eleven points ahead of the runner-up.
-But the real feat the team bianconera, strengthened in particular with Philippe Bozon, Christian Dubé, former first choice of the New York Rangers in 1996, Oliver Keller and after Christmas also Wes Walz accomplished it in the Euroleague where, after defeating at the Resega 3-1 Dynamo Moscow and on penalties the Ice Tigers of Nuremberg, it reached the Semifinal Round.
+But the real feat the team bianconera, strengthened in particular with Philippe Bozon, Christian Dubé, former first choice of the New York Rangers in 1996, Oliver Keller and after Christmas also Wes Walz accomplishes it in the Euroleague where, after defeating at the Resega 3-1 Dynamo Moscow and on penalties the Ice Tigers of Nuremberg, it lands to the Semifinal Round.
 Koleff's men won the home challenge with Slovan Bratislava and, in a match of a thousand emotions, also conquered the rink of the Slovak champions 6-5 on the return leg.
 The club's seriousness and professionalism brought to Lugano the Top Four Final, the final four-team round to graduate the European champion team, and, in a buzzing Resega in front of 24,000 spectators in four games, the Russians of Metallurg Magnitogorsk captained by Gomoljako did the encore by beating Sparta Prague in the final.
-It was precisely the Czech champions who had blown the dream the night before in overtime. bianconero.
+It was precisely the Czech champions who had faded the night before in overtime the dream bianconero.
 A fantastic game solved by Czech Vujtek after Lugano had repeatedly come close to scoring the winning goal.

 However, the extraordinary European adventure leaves its mark on the players' legs and minds.
 The playoff opens with easy successes against Fribourg and Ambrì but in the final game against ZSC Lions, Lugano falls visibly.
 The games are very tight, Andersson is in bed with angina and in spite of Dubé and Bozon's cues, Lugano bows at the Hallenstadion in "game 6" when, 10 seconds before the siren, Plavsic scores the 4-3 goal, favoured by a foul of Christian Weber on the goal keeper Huet, not recognized by the referee Bertolotti.
 Zurich is the Swiss champion and Lugano is the protagonist of a splendid year even though without any title to add to its trophy cabinet.